tkambler/ticktock/README.md

 TickTock runs scheduled tasks within Docker containers.
 Each task can be independently configured to run within an existing container or within a container that is automatically created and subsequently removed.
 TickTock includes built-in support for sending task notifications via SMTP.
 It can also be extended to send notifications using a custom service that you provide in the form of a [Node.js](https://nodejs.org/) script.

 The interval at which a task is run is defined using natural language with the help of the [Later](https://bunkat.github.io/later/getting-started.html) module.
-For example, to execute a task every ten minutes we would simply set an `interval` of `every 10 minutes`.
+For example, to execute a task every ten minutes you would simply set an `interval` of `every 10 minutes`.

 ## Sample docker-compose.yml